Aakash2017/mino/README.md

-# mino
-activate the venv "source mino-env/bin/activate"

 # What is Mino

 A personalized semantic search for local files.
-Uses in-memory vector store to quickly find documents.
+Currently stores documents in memory.

+## To Run:

+1) Upload file path of documents into the entry.py file
+2) Execute entry.py and input associated query